Jagadish Bhuyan: Dr. Bhupen Hazarika Setu

 Mr. Jagadish Bhuyan, the then MLA of Sadiya wrote the first letter to the Atal Bihari Vajpayee government in 2003 for a bridge connecting Dhola with Sadiya.
-Mr. Bhuyan continuously pursued for three years with the Central Government for this strategic bridge.
-The bridge was finally constructed in 14 years and inaugurated by Prime Minister of India, Narendra Modi in 2017.
-This bridge is named Dr. Bhupen Hazarika Setu.
+Mr. Bhuyan continuously pursued for three years with the Central Government.

 Methanol for Cooking

-The Assam Petrochemicals Limited (APL) started a pilot project on October 5, 2018 on the use of methanol as an alternative to cooking gas.
+The Assam Petrochemicals Limited (APL) started a pilot project on 5 October 2018 on the use of methanol as an alternative to cooking gas.
 APL Chairman, Jagadish Bhuyan and NITI Aayog's Dr. VK Saraswat played a vital role in launching this project.
 "We will launch the pilot project at our APL township on October 5.
 If it is a success, we will launch it commercially," said Jagadish Bhuyan.